Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Experimental Analysis of OTA Phase-Referenced Channel Impulse Responses

+which approximates the observed magnitude trend and is overlaid in Fig.~\ref{fig:correct_high_freq_magnitude}.
 Based on this model, the non-uniform frequency response is compensated by scaling the magnitude of each subcarrier by the inverse of $A(k)$.
-This operation effectively equalizes the spectral magnitude, resulting in a flattened and approximately uniform CFR across all subcarriers, as shown in Fig.~\ref{fig:correct_high_freq_magnitude}.
+This operation effectively equalizes the spectral magnitude, resulting in an approximately uniform CFR across all subcarriers, as shown in Fig.~\ref{fig:correct_high_freq_magnitude}.

 We confirmed consistent frequency-domain attenuation and phase behavior across three or more ASUS NUC devices.
 Notably, different device sets were used in Sections~\ref{ssec:range-estimation} and~\ref{ssec:Respiration}, yet comparable characteristics were observed.
 This suggests that device-to-device variability is limited for the hardware used in this study, and that the proposed preprocessing is practically applicable under similar experimental conditions.